dasarpai/old.dasarpai.github.io/_dsblog/2024-10-20-Introduction-to-Container-Registry.md

 Container Registry is an essential tool for organizations looking to streamline their container-based application development and deployment processes in Oracle Cloud Infrastructure.

-Note: Similarly you can explore the container registries, more of less capabilities are same.
+Note: Similarly you can explore other container registries.
+They more of less capabilities are same.

 ## Are all these container registries free?